 Sample Summary #3:

-In the Article Sexual Orientation and Psychological Distress in adolescence: Examining Interpersonal Stressors and Social Support Processes the author Koji Ueno says that sexual minorities experience greater exposure to stressors then heterosexuals.
-In his argument Koji says that victimization is the most visible of the stressors faced in schools.
+In the article “Sexual Orientation and Psychological Distress in adolescence: Examining Interpersonal Stressors and Social Support Processes” (date), Koji Ueno says that sexual minorities experience greater exposure to stressors then heterosexuals.
+In his argument, Ueno says that victimization is the most visible of the stressors faced in schools.
 Ueno also reveals that social isolation is a frequent stressor that sexual minorities face due to constantly having to hide their sexual orientation.
 Ueno discusses that friendships in schools help sexual minorities more than outside friendships.
-Koji gives details on his experiment of exposing sexual minorities to stressors in which he illustrates the differences between Sexual majorities and sexual Minorities such as number of friends. based on the results of his test Ueno concludes that sexual minorities do in fact experience higher levels of psychological stress then sexual minorities and are emotionally less attached.
+Ueno gives details on his experiment of exposing sexual minorities to stressors in which he illustrates the differences between sexual majorities and sexual minorities such as number of friends.
+Based on the results of his test, Ueno concludes that sexual minorities do in fact experience higher levels of psychological stress then sexual minorities and are emotionally less attached.

 Summary Checklist